3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 ## Debugging pxelinux booting

 Serial console handling in Robot Framework is not trivial task.
-Especially, if you are doing it first time.
+Especially, if You are doing it first time.
 What I learned is that below parameters are critical to correct understand what is going on behind the scene:

 * enable debug log by using `-b <file>` parameter